BryannaGaede/bfs/README.md

 ### Solution:

 The solution to this problem is written in Python and used breadth first search. <br>
 2-3 command line arguments are used, input file, output file and optional 1 for debugging messages to print.
+The holes are added to a queue, each adjacent square is checked for validity and if the value is adjusted that point is added to the queue to be checked again.
+Multiple inputs were used to check if code caught unusual cases.